-Since Israel withdrew from Gaza, terror organizations, such as al-Qaida and Hizbullah grew substantially in both numbers and armament.
+Since Israel withdrew from Gaza, terror organizations, such as Al Qaida and Hizbullah, grew rampant in numbers and armament.
 Assassinations have been attempted by Hamas against Fatah's intelligence chief, as well as Jordan's ambassador; rocket and mortar attacks into Israeli towns have grown in quantity and Hamas has claimed a victory in the Palestinian elections, and is now the ruling party, etc...

-All hopes the international community may have had of building economic infrastructure in Gaza, and assisting in generating a thriving self-sufficient people were dashed the moment the well-known terrorist organization, Hamas, was elected to the Palestinian government.
+All hopes the international community may have had to build economic infrastructure in Gaza, and assist in generating a thriving self-sufficient people were dashed the moment the well known terrorist organization, Hamas, was elected to the Palestinian government.
 The withdrawal from Gaza has unleashed madness.
 Therefore, it is my opinion that Israel cease talks on unilateral withdrawal from the West Bank.

 If Kadima continues to fail its countrymen in domestic and international affairs, and as a result Kadima falls, it will be fascinating and exciting to watch how the phoenix rises from the ashes.
 Perhaps new parties will be formed, perhaps new leaders will emerge; the sky is the limit at the potential of possibilities.

 Aaron Evan, Israel: Given the rise of Moshe Feiglin to 13% or 3rd place in the last Likud primaries, what is your take on this phenomenon?